rockero-cz/rockero-wiki/en/architecture.md

 - Add short note with `comment()` method if column names are not clear (e.g. professional terms)

 > **Pro tip:** As you build your application, you may accumulate more and more migrations over time.
 This can lead to your `database/migrations` directory becoming bloated with potentially hundreds of migrations.
 If you would like, you may "squash" your migrations into a single SQL file.
 [Read more](https://laravel.com/docs/migrations#squashing-migrations)

+## Seeders

+Seeders are used to populate a database with initial/testing data.
+They are especially useful in scenarios where you need to populate your database with pre-existing data, such as test data or reference data.

+By using a seeder, you can quickly populate your database with the necessary data without having to manually enter it every time.

+> **Pro tip:** Sometimes you need to disable model events inside seeders.
+You can simply make it with a trait `WithoutModelEvents` [Read more](https://laravel.com/docs/seeding#muting-model-events)

+### Naming

+- Singular with “Seeder” suffix (`UserSeeder`, `ProductSeeder`, `CategorySeeder`...)